shapeoko/Docs/content/software.md

 ### Configuring ###

-Your grbl settings should look like this:
+To view your settings type in the command type $$ (see screen shot below of settings):

 ![shapeoko 2 grbl settigns](helloworld/check_grbl_settings.png)

-*Note that in previous versions of that image, $5 was set to 2500, not 500.*

 To change a setting, type $ then the setting number, an equals sign, and the desired value:

     $1=40.020

-will set the X-axis.
+will set the Y-axis.
+Further details are [on the wiki under Grbl Configuration](http://www.shapeoko.com/wiki/index.php/Grbl_Configuration).

 ###Next step [Electronics](electronics.html)